confluentinc/examples/clients/docs/kafka-connect-datagen.rst

       Creating connect ... done

 #.
-Wait for about 60 seconds until Connect is ready, and confirm the Kafka
+Wait for about 60 seconds until |kconnect| is ready, and confirm the
-   Connect Datagen connector plugin is available by running the following commands:
+   |kconnect-long| Datagen connector plugin is available by running the
+   following commands:

    .. code-block:: bash